Meeting Time: June 17, 2020 at 1:00pm EDT

 • Default_avatar

-Cary Bettinger almost 4 years ago
+Cary Bettinger over 4 years ago

 I OPPOSE the proposal of US29 R-Cut because this would only increase more concern of further accidents while trying to dodge traffic in both directions.
 Especially the concern for larger vehicles including school buses.
 I have not seen much back-up at the light but plenty of vehicles running red lights.
 This would not resolve for the R-Cut and would only increase the risk of more accidents.
 There has been only two accidents from the Burnley Station Rd side since living near the intersection for the last 13 years that I have seen.
 I feel the funds could be better utilized to make road improvements such as repaving Watts Passage because it has been over looked for some time as only to 'Patch Work' holes that do not last long at all.
 The inconvenience of the R-Cut also looks to increase people heading out into another county for purchasing supplies.
 Please do not consider this large amount of money (OUR Tax Dollars) for unnecessary changes that would NOT be of any improvement to our area